Knowing What Is War...

 Breach; violation.

-This defines unconstitutional government activity.
+—To violate; to break laws or contracts; Breach; violation; which defines unconstitutional government activity.
 A breach of contract.
 A violation against the Supreme Law of the Land.

 1. To contradict; opposed to affirm.